 We are also told that when there’s a decision as to which signals to include in the statistical model, this system might err on the side of over-including many signals rather than under-including signals.
 Signals that might not be statistically relevant may end up being de-emphasized by the model.

 Like the local search signals that might be generated as relevance signals, it’s possible that other signals might be identified from human evaluators.
 One might be whether or not the query term appears within the URL of the page.
 While that might not be one of the actual signals that might be part of a statistical model created from human evaluator rankings, it is a possibility under the approach in this patent.

-In addition to the human evaluator-based statistical model, web search results would also likely be ranked based upon “query dependent signals,” like an information retrieval relevance score, and “query independent signals, which don’t change based upon what the query might be, such as PageRank.
+In addition to the human evaluators-based statistical model, web search results would also likely be ranked based upon “query-dependent signals,” as an information retrieval relevance score, and “query independent signals, which don’t change based upon what the query might be, such as PageRank.

 Again, another aspect of a final ranking score may also involve “dynamic features,” such as clicks and time variations between clicks.
 The patent tells us:

 Signal 925 may define how long it takes (i.e., the duration between when a user first views the result document set and selects the document) an average user to select the document when it is returned to the user at a particular location in a list of search results or how long a user spends viewing the document based on the sequence of user click times.
 Signal 926 may define the fraction of users that first selected another document before selecting this document.